Galactic Scaling Rules in a Modified Dynamical Model: Introduction

-In this work, we obtain four scaling rules within the framework of a modified dynamical model (MOD) which is derived by imposing Neumann boundary condition on general relativistic field equations \citep{Shenavar:2016bnk,2018arXiv181005001S}.
-The model is reviewed in Sec. \ref{Properties}.
+In this work, we obtain four scaling rules within the framework of a modified dynamical model ( MOD ) which is derived by imposing Neumann boundary condition on general relativistic field equations \citep{Shenavar:2016bnk,2018arXiv181005001S}.
+The model, which is based on Wheeler's interpretation of Mach's principle \citep{wheeler1964mach}, is reviewed in Sec. \ref{Properties}.
 The scaling rules are established based on two different approaches: In the first approach, reported in Sec. \ref{GSRV}, the scaling laws are found as a result of "collective behavior" of the systems by forcing the equilibrium and stability conditions based on virial theorem.
 The second approach uses the modified Poisson equation to find an integral relation between the baryonic surface density and the circular velocity.
 Then, the scaling rules are derived based on the dimensional analysis of this integral.
-See Appendix \ref{Derive}.
+See \ref{Derive}.
 These two derivations show that the scaling relations could be obtained from the first principles as well as averaged properties of the of the systems.

 To analyze the scaling relations, we have defined measures of mass, velocity and scale length based on characteristics of baryons in each galactic systems.
 Then, a sample of galactic data known as SPARC \citep{2016ApJ...816L..14L,2016AJ....152..157L} is used to check the reliability of the scaling laws.
 Some implications of these scaling rules are discussed in Discussions \ref{Discussion} and Conclusion \ref{Conclusion}.